 Poor relationships with colleagues or managers, causing a lack of teamworking and communication

 Unsuitable working conditions such as a dirty workplace, poor maintenance, lack of welfare facilities including toilets and washing areas.

 Little to no attention paid to health and safety within the workplace.
-Managers who care little for the wellbeing of their employees through failing to provide health and safety training or introduce safety measures designed to prevent accidents will soon discover that their workforce will become extremely demoralised by this.
+Managers who care little for the wellbeing of their employees through failing to provide health and safety training or introduce safety measures (for more information on health and safety training visit the BCF Group website) designed to prevent accidents will soon discover that their workforce will become extremely demoralised by this.
 Not only is health and safety a legal requirement, but also has significant benefits to the company too.

 Boring or repetitive tasks.
 Certain jobs can be extremely repetitive and offer little in the way of mental stimulation.
 Even if they are well-paid, employees will inevitably get bored and lose motivation, especially if they have been doing the job for some time.
 Job rotation can help to alleviate this situation, rather then having the same person do the same boring task all of the time.